 Baby Sock Sachet

-To make a baby sock sachet, toddlers can help fill a baby or toddler sock with dried flowers, then glue or stitch closed.
+To make a Baby Sock Sachet, toddlers can help fill a baby or toddler sock with dried flowers, then glue or stitch closed.
 Tie a pretty ribbon around the top.
 A sweet reminder.
-(This page could not be found, but the idea was on this website.)

 Put together a book and have preschooler or toddler kiss each page with lipstick on their lips.
-The child’s handprint and signature can also be added to the kiss book.
-(This link no longer works, but this is the website where I found it.)
+The child’s handprint and signature can also be added to the Kiss Book.